yoonbenjamin/epsi-gui-in-python/README.md

 ## Features

-- General debugging (on/off EPSI buttons, reset button).
+- General debugging.
 - Contrast adjustments are maintained during image slice iteration.
 - All variables that users may want to change moved to the top of the file, base path added.
 - Sliders removed, replaced with arrow buttons and updating text denoting the current value.
 - Robust system to ensure the removal of previous plots improves the speed of the program significantly.
+- Increased color map generation speed by only calculating ROI coordinates once.
+- Code restructured

 ## Getting Started